Liam-M-Rooney/IRM_lenses/README.md

 L145 - scaling factor for reconstruction (meters/pixels), should be obtained from .PNG parameters in FIJI.

-L153/153 - detection thresholds determined from _Calibration_ script.
+L152/153 - detection thresholds determined from _Calibration_ script.

 L170 - 'k' = colour, where 'k' = black, 'red' = red, 'green' green etc.

 L186 - the theoretical curvature (m), should be updated according to the commercial lens manufacturer specifications.

-L196 - name of output file for analysing radius of curvature.
+L197 - name of output file for analysing radius of curvature.

-L199-129 - theoretical curvature code; update parameters from manufacturer for comparison of experimental and theoretical curvatures.
+L200-233 - theoretical curvature code; update parameters from manufacturer for comparison of experimental and theoretical curvatures.

-L203 - 'R' = the theoretical curvature (m), should be updated according to the commercial lens manufacturer specifications.
+L207 - 'R' = the theoretical curvature (m), should be updated according to the commercial lens manufacturer specifications.

+L208 - ‘z1’ = the height of the theoretical lens, can be adjusted to match with the reconstructed lens.

 _**Radial Analysis**_:

-L25 - update to match analysis file name/L196 from _3D Reconstruction_ script.
+L27 - update to match analysis file name/L196 from _3D Reconstruction_ script.

-L38 - Update to theoretical radius of curvature (m).

-L53 - Update to theoretical radius of curvature (m).
+L32 - Update to theoretical radius of curvature (m).